Artemisia, White Sage

 Family: Asteraceae

-Plant Trivia: Other names include Sagebrush, Prairie Sage
+Plant Trivia: Other names include Sagebrush, Prairie Sage.

 Field Identification: Erect perennial with slightly wood base; to 1 meter tall.
+Whitish, aromatic plant

 Bloom Period: July-October

 Plant Use: Landscaping for erosion control, colorful groundcover.
 Supports pollinators and serves a host plant for American Lady and Painted Lady butterflies.
 Used by Native American tribes for medicinal and ceremonial purposes.
-Traditionally used as a tea for colds, coughs and stomachaches or applied topically for skin issues.
+Traditionally used as a tea for colds, coughs, and stomachaches or applied topically for skin issues.
 Many cultivars.

 Key to species of Artemisia: